Sun Li-jen: Second Sino-Japanese War

 Sun led his troops fighting the Japanese during the Battle of Shanghai in 1937 and was badly wounded by mine fragments.
 After recovering, Sun returned to lead his troops at the front.
-After two years training, Sun's New 38th Division was sent by Chiang Kai-shek into Burma to protect the Burma Road under General Zhang Zhen, commander of the 66th Army, together with General Du Yuming (5th Army) and General Gan Lichu (6th Army) as part of the Chinese Expeditionary Force.
+After two years training, Sun's New 38th Division was sent by Chiang Kai-shek into Burma to protect the Burma Road under Zhang Zhen's 66th Army, together with Du Yuming's 5th Army and Gan Lichu's 6th Army as part of the Chinese Expeditionary Force.
 Sun led the 113th Regiment as part of the 38th Division through difficult terrain to relieve 7,000 British forces trapped by the numerically superior Japanese in the Battle of Yenangyaung.
-His command included British artillery and 7th Armoured Brigade (United Kingdom) tanks temporarily placed under his command by General Slim.
-For his gallantry at Yenangyaung, Sun was honoured by King George VI with the Commander of the British Empire medal.
+His command included British artillery and 7th Armoured Brigade (United Kingdom) tanks temporarily placed under his command by William Slim.
+For his successful campaign at Yenangyaung, Sun was made a Commander of the Order of the British Empire by King George VI.

-Although unable to stop the Japanese from cutting the Burma Road, Sun gained the respect of General William Slim, the commander of the British 14th Army.
-Sun and his division retreated into India, while those of Du, against Sun's advice, retreated back into China and were badly mauled both by nature and by the Japanese.
+Although unable to stop the Japanese from cutting the Burma Road, Sun gained the respect of Slim, the commander of the British 14th Army.
+Sun and his division retreated into India, while those of Du, against Sun's advice, retreated back into China and were badly mauled both by the wilderness and by the Japanese.

-Early in 1943, after the successful retreat into India, Sun's division was incorporated in the New First Army, and became a part of 'X Force', the Chinese force under the command of Joseph Stilwell, the American commander of all American and Chinese troops in the "China Burma India Theater".
+Early in 1943, after the successful retreat into India, Sun's division was incorporated in the New First Army, and became a part of 'X Force', the Chinese force under the command of Joseph Stilwell, the American commander of all American and Chinese troops in the China Burma India Theater.
 The battle discipline of Sun's divisions reaffirmed Stilwell's respect for the Chinese soldier.
-His troops spearheaded the Burma Campaign, Stilwell's 1943 drive to reconquer North Burma and re-establish the land route to China by the Ledo Road.
-General Stilwell considered Sun the most capable Chinese field commander in the entire war.
+His troops spearheaded the Burma campaign, Stilwell's 1943 drive to reconquer North Burma and re-establish the land route to China through the Ledo Road.
+Stilwell considered Sun the most capable Chinese field commander in the entire war.
 In 1945, at the invitation of American General Dwight D. Eisenhower, Sun toured the battlefields of Europe.
-He returned to China to lead the New First Army to Canton to accept the Japanese surrender.
+He later commanded the New 1st Army to Guangzhou to accept the Japanese surrender in 1945.